nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 It could not be tested on a test environment because the Cookiebot free version always asks a user for consent.</sup><br>
 <sup>**2** The registered callback is only invoked a second time if the tcString changes.
 If, for example, the user denies all consent, then the second invocation won't take place.</sup>

-Because of the discrepancies between CMPs we only provide documentation for [Quantcast][quantcast].
+Because of the discrepancies between CMPs we only provide documentation for Quantcast.
 The Quantcast CMP is bundled with the _cmp.stub.bundle.js_ script.
 Publishers that use this script are referred to our [Quantcast documentation](cmp-v1-to-v2/quantcast.md) and to the [Quantcast Choice Resources][quantcast-choice-resources].